vachacz/apache-camel-demo/README.md

 This is a simpel demo of Apache Camel.

-## Example camel flow ?
+## Example camel flow
 ![alt tag](https://github.com/vachacz/apache-camel-demo/blob/master/diagram.png?raw=true)

 ## How to use ?

-After executing the main method in CamelDemo class put **input/text.txt** file will be processed by the example
+After executing the main method in CamelDemo class put **input/text.txt** file will be processed by the example.
+As soon as the file is processed, its moved to **.camel** folder, but the code still polls for new files, so you can add more files to the **input** folder.

+Example prints all lines on stdout.
+Additionally it appends aggregated orders/complaints/returns to a approperiate type_<type_id>.txt.
+It's really simple.

 ```
 [ORDER] 1234 4
 [COMPLAINT] 5423 2